Nidakula/Nidakula/README.md

 ## 🌟 Featured Project

 ### [LUMA](https://github.com/Nidakula/LUMA)
-A creative IoT project that blends hardware and software in new ways.
+LUMA (Light Utilization Monitoring for Agriculture) is an Arduino-based system that uses an LDR sensor to monitor light intensity and control a motorized plant cover.
+It logs data with an RTC DS3231, displays status via I2C LCD, and uses Timer and Interrupts for efficient operation.
 (Ask me more about it!)

 ## 💬 Let's Connect!